PawKanarek/spraix/README.md

 - Fine tune SDXL with my training
 - Fix bugs in training data
 - Make comparison of each epoch
+- Share your failures with world - I started the blog https://pawkanarek.github.io/post/2024/01/26/intro.html

 # WIP
-- Share your failures with world
+Other projects :)

 # TODO
 - Different approach: Don't try to make sprite animations from a single image, make a video from image - that sounds like animation! https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt